zhj-buffer/ros2_razor_imu/README.md

 http://wiki.ros.org/razor_imu_9dof

-A copy of Peter Bartz's magnetometer calibration scripts is provided in the ``magnetometer_calibration`` directory.
+A copy of Peter Bartz's magnetometer calibration scripts from https://github.com/ptrbrtz/razor-9dof-ahrs is provided in the ``magnetometer_calibration`` directory.